 Plus, it’s also gluten-free, low-carb, and vegetarian.

 On hot summer days, all you want in the morning is a cold breakfast to refresh while keeping it nourishing and fulfilling.
+Sometimes a Protein Pancake or Protein Waffle is too warm!
 That’s why cottage cheese for breakfast is the best!

 It’s cold, packed with proteins and so delicious when flavored with a pinch of simple ingredients.